rowangayleschaefer/hackathon_project/README.md

 ### Software Requirements

+Note that some formatting for the .ipynb notebook will not render unless you run this on your local machine (rather than viewing project via github.)

 To run this code, you will need python installed (3.8.0 or higher recommended). <br />

 Libraries used include: